datocal/nolocal/docs/docs/02 - Developer Guide/02 - Adding commands.md

 in the application, using the bean name (the command string in this case) as the key.
 We will use this to map any command received to this bean.

-To use the map, there is a controller who listens for upcoming commands
+To use the map, there is a controller who listens for upcoming commands, **the interactions endpoint**

     @RestController